Traben-0/Entity_Model_Features/README.md

 > **Q:** What's different between EMF and dorianpb's [CEM](https://modrinth.com/mod/cem)?

-**A:** EMF is complete, released and boasts a practically 1 to 1 parity with OptiFine CEM, EMF also does a few extra things like player animations and armor model support, with more ideas on the way :)
+**A:** EMF is in a complete state and has a nearly 1 to 1 parity with OptiFine CEM, EMF also does a few extra things like player animations and armor model support, with more ideas on the way :)

+EMF also does things differently under the hood with little to no hardcoding of support for vanilla models.
+Allowing full CEM support for various modded entities.

 > **Q:** Backports?

 **A:** Backports to 1.18 & 1.19 are planned.
-Backports to version 1.17 and below are not planned at this stage.
+Backports to version 1.17 and below are not planned at this time.

 ## License